 Industry wants more

 However, there are voices within the OTC industry clamoring for a more expansive definition of “convenience package.”
 Bill Soller, senior vice president of the Consumer Healthcare Products Assn., says that some people consider a 24-caplet or tablet package “convenience size” because it can be tossed in a woman’s purse in the morning as she runs out of the house to her office.
 The FDA clearly does not buy that argument.

-Over the past few years and months leading up to the May 16, 2002, deadline (which the FDA had already extended one year from the original May 16, 2001), many companies requested temporary extensions beyond the deadlines so they could get their packaging in order.
-Robert Kohler of Pfizer Consumer Healthcare, Morris Plains, NJ, wrote to the FDA on February 27, 2002, asking for an extra seven months beyond May 16, so the company could "acquire, install, and validate the equipment that is necessary to produce, on a reliable, repetitive basis, a 'compliant' roll package" for its Rolaids 10- and 12-count packages.
+Robert Kohler of Pfizer Consumer Healthcare, Morris Plains, NJ, wrote to the FDA on February 27, 2002, asking for an extra seven months beyond May 16, so the company could “acquire, install and validate the equipment that is necessary to produce, on a reliable, repetitive basis, a ‘compliant’ roll package” for its Rolaids 10- and 12-count packages.